stfc/cloud-docker-images/cloud-chatops/deployments/INSTALL.md

 # Channel to send global reminders to
 channel: <pull-requests-channel-id>
+# URL of your GitLab instance
+gitlab_domain: <gitlab-instance-domain>
 ```

 The file `haproxy.cfg` can be copied into the correct directory without any changes.<br>